claudiohermida/Smart-Contracts-Cardano/SMC-Part-III.md

 > > - Provide a putative answer to the question: what is a smart contract in Cardano?

 This is third and final part of the three-part series covering these topics.
-The other parts are (SMC-PartI) and (SMC-PartII).
+The other parts are <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-I.md>Part I</a> and <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md>Part II</a>.
 The whole article is presented in this YouTube video
 >
 ><https://www.youtube.com/watch?v=cUu-7FDV0wI?si=cSD8uurYBGDYs7vL>